jprichardson/tin/README.md

 also, if any of the files do exist, it won't overwrite them, can pass other params too:

     tin --create -name awesome

+### check

+checks to make sure that the files are JSON parsable, don't use this in conjunction with any other args

+    tin --check

 ### version